yisraeldov/GitPresentation1/01-RebaseMergeSquash.md

 ## Squash - not a real merge

-Makes 1 new commit with all the changes of the branch sqashed together.
+Makes 1 new commit with all the changes of the branch squashed together.

 *Throws away history.*